 This new symposium will bring together experts in mouse and human genetics with experts in the study of pluripotency to discuss the use of genetically diverse panels of murine and human pluripotent stem cell lines and analyses of genetic heterogeneity.

 Registration is Open

-This course is perfect for: graduate students, postdoctoral fellows, and junior and senior investigators from the fields of genetics, stem cell, genomics and computational biology.
+We encourage graduate students, postdoctoral fellows, and junior and senior investigators in genetics, genomics, stem cell biology and computational biology to attend.

-The in-person course will feature of a mixture of lectures, hands-on methodological and data analysis workshops with demonstrations, and discussion sessions.
-In-person attendance will facilitate networking and hands-on training.
-The virtual audience will have access to a live-stream of didactic lectures.
+The in-person course will consist of seminars, hands-on methodological and data analysis workshops and evening discussions to bring together interdisciplinary scientists, support early career scientists and trainees, and build productive collaborations.
+The virtual audience will have access to a live stream of didactic lectures.

 The Jackson Laboratory (JAX) Courses and Conferences program is committed to: